Matt Pond PA: Winter Lives, Still Summer, Free Fall, A Collection of Bees, Pt. 1, The State of Gold reissue, retirement of name (2016–2022)

 Matt Pond launched 131 Records in the summer of 2016 from a desire to retain complete control over his musical process.
 He uses Patreon, a platform that allows fans to directly interact and contribute to the artist, to fund the endeavor.

 On November 11, 2016, Matt Pond PA released their eleventh album, Winter Lives.
 Keeping with the seasonal theme, Still Summer followed on August 11, 2017.

 On October 30, 2017, Matt Pond announced via his website and social media accounts, "...It is time to say goodbye to the oddly named Matt Pond PA.
-We’ll soon release a reprising holiday EP.
+We'll soon release a reprising holiday EP.
 And these shows in December will be the last we play under that honorific.
 (Or at least for a long, long, long, long, long, long time.)
 Whatever happens next, I will continue to make music.
 We’re focusing the crux of our upcoming efforts here.
 Just without my name on all the baloney.
-It’s time for a different brand of baloney..."
+It's time for a different brand of baloney..."

-The band released what at the time was considered to be its final EP, "More Winter Lives", on November 21, 2017, and final show on December 16, 2017 in Kingston, New York.
+The band released what at the time was considered to be its final EP, More Winter Lives, on November 21, 2017, and final show on December 16, 2017, in Kingston, New York.

 Until 2022, Matt Pond continued to publish music under the name Matt Pond PA.
 Matt Pond and Chris Hansen released the album Free Fall on October 30, 2018.
 Matt Pond PA released A Collection of Bees, Pt.
 1 on February 7, 2020. and Songs of Disquiet on August 7, 2020.
 After reacquiring the rights to 2015's The State of Gold from their former record label, the band released a "resequenced, remastered and partially re-recorded" version of the album on September 24, 2021.

 On August 31, 2022, the Matt Pond PA moniker would officially be retired, and Pond and Hansen would be releasing music under the name The Natural Lines.
 The announcement coincided with a new single, "The Problem is Me" and a debut EP pre-order.

+Return (2023–present)

+After releasing a self-titled LP as The Natural Lines in early 2023, through label Bella Union, Pond decided to revive the Matt Pond PA moniker in October 2023.
+Pond, “Our album as The Natural Lines was one of my favorite experiences in making music.
+We thoughtfully built songs and a band that represented the inner world of the post-pandemic return to reality.
+But as it stands now, I’ve said everything I can in that incarnation.
+I gave myself a strange band name back in Philly and it's been impossible to shake.
+As much as I love to run, there's no running from who I am.”
+The band released a single and music video, "Imagining Everything", to coincide with their return, followed by a second single, "Halloween Two", in November.
+Additional plans include an EP and tour.